My passion for painting trees started when I set a topic as a teacher.

 I start with an idea, a flash that comes out of the blue, in a dream, as a thought or sparked by an image.
 I play with the idea in my imagination until I start the first sketches invariably accompanied by words and lists.
 I leave the idea to grow and ripen.
 Later, maybe a few days, a week, several months, I play with the ideas again refining, changing, thinking, scribbling.

 When I am certain I want to paint an image I apply several layers of gesso onto a finely woven linen canvas.
-I sketch in the main shapes of the background and start painting.
+I block in the main shapes of the background, leave it to dry and start painting.
 I build a painting from the background up and as I paint the original image in my head yet again changes and evolves.
 The copper or silver leaf is added over the background and dried before I start the intricate detail.
 This is the part I love.
 Listening to the wonderful dramas on the radio 4 iplayer I slowly cover the foreground in layer upon layer of tiny intricate details using small sable brushes and oil paint mixed to a buttery consistancy.
 It is hours of work.

 The resulting oil paintings are very decorative.
 Set against a night sky, often with a glowing moon, they are inspired by Medieval Art, tapestries and Indian miniatures which gives them their richness and allows me to add gold, copper or silver leaf.